TeHikuMedia/privacy/papareo_api.md

 ### Personal Information
 We collect your email in order to contact you and provide the API services.
-We may also collection your billing and payment information in order to supply these services.
+We may also collect your billing and payment information in order to supply these services.

 ### Analytics & Metrics
 We collect statistics on your API usage.
 We also collect logs of your usage in order to ensure we provide reliable services.